 “A stranger – a myth – perhaps a ghost from their ancestral past.
 Coaxing this curious little family to question their place in the world on the planet, she leads them astray, fracturing their daily routine out of their (dis)comfort zone.
 It is about the universal spirit, with an undercurrent of nature’s vulnerability personified by a female performer.
 It’s her story, the story of our universe, our planet,” Parrott explains.

-Supporting the next generation of WA talent, ECU’s LINK Dance Company will also showcase a new work by Richard Cilli as curtain-raiser to Co3 Australia within the WA Dance Makers Project season.
+Supporting the next generation of WA talent, ECU’s LINK Dance Company will also showcase a new work by Richard Cilli as curtain-raiser to Co3 Contemporary Dance within the WA Dance Makers Project season.
 This relationship with LINK has been one of the cornerstones of Hill’s directorship at Co3.